osasinrobotics/self-balancing-bot/README.md

 - PID resets
 - Prevents runaway behavior

-Challenges Faced
+## Challenges Faced

+Some of the major issues during development included:

-- Incorrect upright reference angle
+- Incorrect balance angle reference
-- Sensor calibration inconsistencies
+- Derivative term behaving too aggressively
-- Motors spinning without proper correction
+- Motors spinning but not correcting properly
-- One-sided falling due to imbalance
+- One-sided falling due to tuning and motor behavior
+- Stop condition not triggering correctly at first

+These were solved through debugging, calibration, and PID tuning.